 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company is exposed to this risk mainly with respect to ensuring the sufficiency of funds for working capital and commitments.
 The Company monitors the maturity dates of existing accounts payable and accrued liabilities, loans payable, and commitments to mitigate this risk.
 The Company's financial liabilities are comprised of accounts payable and accrued liabilities, loan payable and loans from related parties.
 See Note 1 related to going concern.
+The Company is currently managing its obligations through loans from related parties.

-Notes to Financial Statements for the three months ended March 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to Financial Statements for the three and six months ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)